antoniocastel/Closing_the_service/README.md

-# Code for Research Paper

-## Closing the Service: Contrasting activity-based and time-based systematic closure policies
+# Code for Closing the Service: Contrasting activity-based and time-based systematic closure policies, Research Paper

 This repository contains the source code and supplementary materials for the research paper titled "Closing the Service: Contrasting activity-based and time-based systematic closure policies," authored by Antonio Castellanos, Andrew Daw, Amy Ward, and Galit B. Yom-Tov.